It’s never too early in the week for these sake cocktails! I’m not exaggerating when I say you need to try them ASAP.

 Think of it more like sweetened grapefruit covered in caramelized nuts.
 That may be closer to the truth.

 Despite its sweetness, the drink is reasonably refreshing.
-Apparently, the bitter-tart flavor of the grapefruit is all the crisp bite it needs.
+Apparently, the bitter-tart flavor of the fruit is all the crisp bite it needs.

 This 3-minute martini is fruity, zesty, and heavily pear flavored.
 Its light gold color makes it ideal for more formal occasions.